 The Buddy Brew build-out, helmed by the Sinclair Group and RDB Design, took about six weeks, the company’s “quickest build to date” according to Susan Ward.
 The 433-square-feet space is “a blend of modern and industrial textiles that create an inviting feel while paying homage to the building’s history and industrial vibe,” she said.

 A sleek Carrara marble bar provides seating for six.
 One wall is composed entirely of an original Ron Francis bronze art piece framed in black.
 A second etched work by the artist depicting Buddy Brew’s first espresso machine is featured on the back wall.

 Local metalwork artist Alex Rodriguez Wilkes created the custom steel shelving for back-of-house storage as well as a retail display for whole bean coffee at the register.
 He also crafted a one-of-a-kind hand-cut steel art piece in the shape of Buddy Brew’s classic logo.
 The distinctive pendant globe lights, which bring an inviting focal point to the space, are by Clayton Gray Home.

 More about Buddy Brew

 Dave and Susan Ward opened their flagship café and roastery on West Kennedy Boulevard in 2010.
 They have since opened locations across the Tampa Bay area, including Bay to Bay, Hyde Park Village, Oxford Exchange, Tampa International Airport, Park Tower and downtown Sarasota.
 The company mission, “Brew Good; Do Good,” is reflected in the high quality coffee, ethical and sustainable sourcing practices, and a commitment to giving back to the community.
-Buddy Brew’s whole bean and ground coffees are available for purchase in cafés and retail partners across the state, including Whole Foods and Publix grocery stores.
+Buddy Brew’s whole bean and ground coffees are available for purchase in cafés and retail partners across the state and the country, including The Fresh Market, Sprouts, Whole Foods and Publix grocery stores.